Seattle Pre-listing Home Inspections are necessary before listing your property on the market.

-It’s not a good idea to wait for home buyers to find all the hidden problem themselves.
+It’s not a good idea to wait for homebuyers to find all the hidden problems themselves.
 The last several years, we have been in a purchaser’s market, meaning that the supply of homes for sale has been up, while the number of buyers has been down.
 It gives the advantage to the customer, giving them a smorgasbord of options to choose from and leaving you to compete with all the other homes on the market for the attention of fewer home buyers.

 Seeking a Seattle Pre-listing Home Inspection from Mountains to Sound Home Inspection is the best thing to do.
 Having the property inspected before putting it on the market increases the chance of getting it sold quickly at your desired price.

 Benefits of a Seattle Pre-listing Home Inspection

 2. Getting the price that you wanted or according to market value

 3. A buyer will be more convinced that your property doesn’t have any problem since it’s undergone a home seller inspection or pre-listing home inspection.
 Our home inspectors in Seattle are nothing but the best.
 They are qualified and trained to perform the service that each client is seeking.
 They’re not only giving outstanding service but a real value for money.